Discretionary Housing Payment (DHP)

 Who can claim a DHP

-You must be receiving some Housing Benefit to be eligible to claim a DHP.
+You must be receiving some Housing Benefit or the housing element of Universal Credit to be eligible to claim a DHP.

 The amount awarded is entirely at our discretion.
 Each individual case will be considered on its own merits.
 We will look at the individual circumstances of your claim and will consider the other options available to you before deciding whether to award a DHP.